Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 23. As a site owner, I want to be able to add, edit and remove products from the site easily.
 24. As a site owner, I want access to an admin section to view and manage orders.

-The User Stories were tracked and managed using an excel workbook, similiar to the process on the Code Institutes Boutique Ado project:
+The User Stories were tracked and managed using an excel workbook and a kandan board on GitHub, similiar to the process on the Code Institutes Boutique Ado project:

 ![DBDiagram](documentation/UserStories.png)